aadilmallick/my-notes-docusaurus/docs/AWS/AWS-CDK.md

 The trade-off: you lose CDK's automatic dependency ordering, so you're responsible for deploying the producer before the consumer.

+#### Sharing via Outputs

+1. Create `CfnOutput` instances in a stack that output the ARNs or IDs of a provisioned resource.
+2. Store these outputs as class properties.
+3. When creating the CDK app, instantiate the stack that is passing the properties to the other stack beforehand.
+4. When instantiating the stack that wants to use the shared outputs, have it accept the outputs as props and then use that in its constructor.

 ### Testing

 Because CDK is code, you can unit-test your infrastructure.
 CDK ships an assertions library (`aws-cdk-lib/assertions`) that lets you make claims about the synthesized template without deploying anything.